 When the sale, distribution, or administration of a controlled substance directly results in a person’s death, a crime occurs.
 The individual who provided those drugs may be charged with a serious criminal offense.
 Under these circumstances a defendant may be charged with several different offenses.
 All offenses carry jail time and, in extreme circumstances, even the possibility of a death sentence.
 These offenses are manslaughter in the first degree and manslaughter in the second degree.

 A charge of manslaughter happens when an individual providing a controlled substance to another results in their death.
 Generally, manslaughter requires the state to show that the defendant recklessly caused the death of another person.

 The basic difference between manslaughter in the first degree and manslaughter in the second degree is that manslaughter in the first degree (the more serious charge) requires there be circumstances demonstrating an extreme indifference to human life, and the defendant’s reckless conduct must have created a grave risk of death to another person.
-To get charged with manslaughter in the second degree the court does not necessary have to show extreme indifference to human life.
+To be charged with manslaughter in the second degree, the court does not necessary have to show extreme indifference to human life.
 Also, you don’t have to show a grave risk of death.
-When someone gets charged with second degree manslaughter the state has a lower burden of proving that he acted recklessly.
+When someone is charged with second degree manslaughter, the state has a lower burden of proving that they acted recklessly.
 Also, the burden is lower for proving that their reckless conduct proximately caused the death of another person.